ModelEarth/community/members/welcome/README.md

 **Active OPT Volunteers:** To remain active as an OPT volunteer, please contribute at least one Pull Request (PR) per week.
 The time commitment is significant as the OPT program requires 20+ hours per week.
 As you update code, also edit README files throughout our repos.
 Add status updates and deployment steps for others, correct existing notes and add new documentation.

+We use email threads to track involvement.
+Some contributors also like to enter [weekly logs in a speadsheet](https://docs.google.com/spreadsheets/d/1wvw_xsFWnYE9z8nDQqmu1m2LB5TJEfy5VLkaFuEaCfk/edit?usp=sharing).

 **Steps for pulling down our repos:** [Fork and clone related repos](../../../localsite/start/steps/) - Turn on Github Pages for both your fork of the repo and your fork of the [localsite repo](https://github.com/modelearth/localsite/).
 When submiting a PR, also send an email including a review link.
 Your review link will be: [youraccount].github.io/[therepo]

 Send an email whenever you send a pull request.
 If you are uncertain about an edit, make your best guess and submit the PR anyway.
 Include any uncertainties in the email you send after submitting the PR.